 All PTA students enrolled in an accredited PTA program are eligible for student affiliate membership with the American Physical Therapy Association (APTA).
 Student membership is voluntary but highly encouraged.
-Students receive detailed information concerning the APTA, member benefits, and privileges during AHLC 104 Introduction to OT/PT and the Body Mechanics club meeting.
-Please consider joining your national professional organization!
+Students receive detailed information

 CLINICAL EDUCATION EXPERIENCE POLICIES:

 For successful completion of the PTA curriculum and for eligibility to sit for the National Licensure Exam, each student must complete two clinical education experiences comprising no less than 18 weeks total in facilities approved by the PTA program.
 Each of the clinical experiences are meant to provide the PTA student with real life experience treating patients under the supervision of licensed physical therapists and/or physical therapist assistants.
 The Clinical Education Policies found below are also included in the Clinical Education Handbook which has additional practicum-specific policies.